vega/vega/PORTING_GUIDE.md

 - The `"properties"` block of visual encodings has been renamed `"encode"`.

-- An `"expr"` encoding directive has been added for all visual encoding definitions.
-In addition to `"value"`, `"field"` and `"signal"` directives, you can now directly write expressions for visual encodings.
-For example: `{"expr": "datum.field * 2"}`.
+- The `"signal"` encoding directive now accepts anonymous signal expressions in addition to signal names.
+You can use these to directly write expressions for visual encodings.
+For example: `{"signal": "datum.field * 2"}`.

 - The `"template"` encoding directive has been removed.
-Instead, use the `"expr"` directive to perform equivalent text processing.
+Instead, use the `"signal"` directive with an expression to perform equivalent text processing.

 - The `"mult"` and `"offset"` visual encoding properties now support recursive encoding directives, enabling greater control.
 For example, each can include a sub-encoding like so: `"x": {"scale": "xscale", "field": "foo", "offset": {"scale": "oscale", "field": "bar"}}`.